epam/ai-dial/docs/Deployment/idp-configuration/entraID.md

 1. Configure AI DIAL Chat and Core
 1. Assign roles to AI DIAL Models/Applications/Assistants/Addons

-The initial three steps have been completed as reflected in the preceding **Optional** sections.
+All the steps mentioned above have been completed, including the ones marked as **Optional**.
 The final step involves allocating Microsoft Entra Groups towards AI DIAL Core configuration.
 The `aidial.identityProviders.azure.rolePath` setting is leveraged for this purpose, alongside the `userRoles` section found within the description of the DIAL resource.

 In this example, the roles are provided to AI DIAL Core via user access token(JWT) by Okta and are available via the path: `Groups` with values `azure-group-name`